incubyte/incubyte.github.io/content/blog/tdd-assessment.md

    - If there are multiple negative numbers, show all of them in the exception message, separated by commas.

+6. If you are applying for a UI role, create a simple UI that takes input and shows the output.
+   - Make sure to include the screenshot of the UI in your README.
+   - Extra points for deploying your UI on a live server and sharing the link with us.

 > Want more?
 Check out [TDD Kata 1](https://osherove.com/tdd-kata-1/) for the full version. **Extra points** for completing all the steps!

 ## Have questions?